Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Local Whittle Estimators

-Table~\ref{tab:mc:elw} presents our replication of the left panel of Table~1 from \cite{shimotsu-phillips-2005}, demonstrating the finite-sample performance of the ELW estimator over an extended range of $d$ values.
-The table shows the mean, standard deviation, and mean squared error of the estimates over 10,000 replications each with $n = 500$ observations simulated from an $\ARFIMA(0,d,0)$ process spanning $d \in [-3.5, 3.5]$.
-Our results are very similar to the original results for all $d$ values.
-The results highlight the primary advantage of the ELW estimator: under ideal conditions, it exhibits minimal bias, standard deviations near the theoretical asymptotic value of $\frac{1}{\sqrt{4m}} = 0.067$, and uniformly low mean squared errors for any value of $d$.
-This stands in contrast to the LW estimator's failure outside the stationary region $\abs{d} \geq 0.5$.
+Panel A of Table~\ref{tab:mc:replications:elw} presents our replication of the left panel of Table~1 from \cite{shimotsu-phillips-2005}, demonstrating the finite-sample performance of the ELW estimator over an extended range of $d$ values spanning $d \in [-3.5, 3.5]$.
+The results highlight the primary advantage of the ELW estimator: under ideal conditions, it exhibits minimal bias, standard deviations of about $0.078$, and uniformly low mean squared errors for any value of $d$.